 Although the exact number may vary, this Hundredth Monkey Phenomenon means that when only a limited number of people know of a new way, it may remain the conscious property of these people.
 But there is a point at which if only one more person tunes-in to a new awareness, a field is strengthened so that this awareness is picked up by almost everyone!

-This collective commitment will eventually reach critical mass and have the same effect as the 100th Monkey.
+This collective commitment to identifying disease cause and prevention will eventually reach critical mass and have the same effect as the 100th Monkey.